Not Vinicius: Pedri discloses Real Madrid star he wants at Barcelona

 Watch the interview:

 The choice comes as no surprise.
-Mbappe is enjoying a stunning campaign in La Liga.
+Mbappe is enjoying a stunning campaign in La Liga and the Champions League.

 He currently leads the scoring chart with 23 goals, seven ahead of Vedat Muriqi.
 After lifting the Pichichi crown last season, he looks well placed to defend it.